wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-interface/step-by-step.rst

         # sudo -u kibana bin/kibana-plugin install https://packages.wazuh.com/|CURRENT_MAJOR|/ui/kibana/wazuh_kibana-|WAZUH_LATEST|_|ELASTICSEARCH_LATEST|-1.zip

 #.
 Replace ``kibana-node-name`` with your Kibana node name, the same used in ``instances.yml`` to create the certificates, and move the certificates to their corresponding location.
-This guide assumes that a copy of ``certs.tar``, created during the Wazuh indexer installation,  has been placed in the root home folder (``~/``).
+We assume that you placed a copy of ``certs.tar``, created during the Wazuh indexer installation, in the root home folder (``~/``).

     .. include:: ../../../_templates/installations/elastic/common/generate_new_kibana_certificates.rst

 #.
-Link Kibana socket to privileged port 443.
+Link the Kibana socket to privileged port 443.

     .. code-block:: console